4d/docs/website/translated_docs/es/FormObjects/properties_Display.md

     (portion)

-The field actually contains "proportion".
+El campo contiene realmente "proportion".
 4D accepts and stores the entire entry no matter what the display format.
 No se pierde ninguna información.

 #### Gramática JSON